EVERYTHING ABOUT GEORGIA

 Apart from Rabati Castle and nearby Vardzia, we recommend visiting:

-- Khertvisi Fortress looms over the village of Khertvisi.
-The outcrop was used as a fortress from the second century B.C., and was reputedly destroyed by Alexander the Great.
-The "modern" fortress, however, was built around the thirteenth-fourteenth centuries, and saw fighting during the Ottoman invasion (and subsequent occupation) in the sixteenth century.
-The walls on the far side drop down a sheer cliff to the Mtkvari far below, so if you fancy a bout of vertigo, pull yourself up and look straight down.
+- Overlooking the village of Khertvisi, the Khertvisi Fortress stands tall.
+This elevated location has served as a fortress since the second century B.C., and legend claims that it suffered destruction at the hands of Alexander the Great.
+The "modern" iteration of the fortress, however, was constructed during the thirteenth and fourteenth centuries, and witnessed battles during the Ottoman invasion and subsequent control in the sixteenth century.
+The walls on the opposite side descend sheerly to the far-below Mtkvari River, so if you're up for a bout of vertigo, muster the courage to look directly down.

 PREV POST